casacore/casacore/README.md

 ## Ubuntu packages

-Casacore is part of the [kern suite](http://kernsuite.info), which supplied precompiled binaries for Ubuntu 14.04 and 16.04
+Casacore is part of the [kern suite](http://kernsuite.info), which supplies precompiled binaries for Ubuntu 14.04 and 16.04

 # Documentation